 2) Letty Cruises – Galapagos Islands

-20-guest Letty has been a longstanding go-to for our staff when recommending family travel in the Galapagos Islands.
+20-guest Letty has been a longstanding go-to for our staff when recommending Galapagos family cruises.
 She has a high guide-to-guest ratio and consistently receive high marks from our travelers for service, itinerary, food and value.
 This vessel even caters select departures to families traveling with kids and teens (ages 7-17) and other departures toward college-age children (18-25).
 More mature travelers in your group will enjoy the eco-friendly aspects of this Smart Voyager certified ship, as well as the locally sourced cuisine and seafood.

 3) Costa Rica & the Panama Canal Cruise – Central America

 Monkeys, sloths and tropical birds delight all-aged travelers, and aboard this renowned 8-day Costa Rica & Panama Canal Cruise you’ll explore the region with top guides aboard the newest state-of-the-art expedition vessel exploring Costa Rica and Panama, the 100-guest National Geographic Quest.

 4) Baja’s Bounty Cruise – Sea of Cortez

 One of the best features of a small ship cruise in Baja California is the ability for each guest to choose adventures based on ability levels, and this 8-day Baja’s Bounty cruise is a great example of this.
 An AdventureSmith traveler on this cruise last year was able to snorkel with her daughter at a sea lion rookery, while her father (the grandfather) took a guided skiff tour in the same area, photographing and waving to them while they were in the water.
 Hikes were offered at varying distances and terrain difficulties, and there is always the choice for quiet time on board the 66-guest, all-inclusive Safari Voyager.

 More Options & Charters